-Jelle de Vries is assistant professor of logistics at RSM.
-He obtained his PhD cum laude on behavioural operations in logistics from RSM.
-In his research, Jelle focuses on the influence of behavioural characteristics and outcomes in operational settings.
-On this topic he has published in the Journal of Operations Management, Production and Operations Management, Transportation Research Part E, and the International Journal of Production Research.
-With his PhD dissertation he won the Jo Van Nunen Prijs, an award for the best PhD dissertation on a logistics-related topic in the Netherlands.
+Jelle de Vries is assistant professor of operations management at RSM, where he also earned his PhD cum laude in behavioural operations in logistics.
+His research focuses on the influence of behavioural characteristics and outcomes in operational settings, and he has published in the Journal of Operations Management, Production and Operations Management, and Transportation Research Part E. His PhD dissertation won the Jo Van Nunen Prijs for the best PhD dissertation in the Netherlands on a logistics-related topic.
+In 2018 he received a prestigious NWO VENI grant to further develop his research into the role of human behaviour in modern operations management.

 Michael Becker-Peth is an assistant professor of operations and supply chain management at RSM.
 His research focuses on behavioural operations management, for example in the field of inventory management and supply chain contracting.
 His research has been published in leading academic journals such as Management Science and European Journal of Operational Research.
 Before joining RSM, he worked as an assistant professor at the University of Cologne.
 He obtained his PhD in supply chain management and MSc in business administration, both also from the University of Cologne.

 Dr Peter Tielemans

-As principal consultant at Involvation, Peter focuses on implementing and improving S&OP/IBP processes, and optimising the underlying processes of demand and supply planning, and supply chain collaboration.
-With over 20 years’ experience as an SCM consultant, he has extensive knowledge of supply chains for food, consumer products, healthcare and telecommunications.
+Peter Tielemans is a principal consultant at Involvation.
+He focuses on implementing and improving S&OP/IBP processes, and optimising the underlying processes of demand and supply planning, and supply chain collaboration.
+With over 20 years of experience as an SCM consultant, he has extensive knowledge of supply chains for food, consumer products, healthcare and telecommunications.
 Peter studied physics at Utrecht University and Eindhoven University of Technology, and has a PhD in supply chain management from RSM.
 He initiated and led supply chain planning teams at EY and Capgemini Consulting, and was an adjunct faculty member at RSM for over 10 years.

 € 2,995 (excl.
 21% VAT) including course materials, lunches, and snacks.
 This fee does not include hotel accommodation.